Dateline: Yerevan, Armenia

-This small detail proved to be a difficult one to overcome for a guy who came to me a couple years ago who does a lot of his work on yachts.
-While a yacht could be in a marina somewhere in territorial waters or a mile offshore, if the yacht is cruising through the Mediterranean in international waters, any work done on the yacht doesn’t count.
+This small detail proved to be a difficult one to overcome for a guy who came to me several years ago who does a lot of his work on yachts.
+While a yacht could be in a marina somewhere in territorial waters or a mile offshore, if it is cruising through the Mediterranean in international waters, any work done on the yacht does not count.

 If you do a lot of travel in international waters, you will have to conduct your own analysis to figure out what does and does not count.
 It’s pretty clear where international waters are, so it’s up to you to keep those records.

 The rules are less stringent when it comes to transiting through the air.
 Generally, as long as you spend less than 24 hours in the air (and you are not traveling to or from the US), you can still count that day toward your 330-day total.